Eraser: Reborn

-Eraser: Reborn is an American action thriller film, and serves as a reboot of the 1996 Eraser, and is described as the next installment in the franchise.
+Eraser: Reborn is a 2022 American action film, that serves as a reboot of the 1996 Eraser, and is described as the next installment in the franchise.
 Directed by John Pogue from a script by Michael D. Weiss, the plot centers around a secret agency that specializes in engineering the fake deaths of witnesses that need to leave no trace of their existence.
-Starring British actor Dominic Sherwood in the lead role as U.S. Marshal Mason Pollard; the supporting cast includes Jacky Lai, McKinley Belcher III and Eddie Ramos.
+Starring British actor Dominic Sherwood in the lead role as U.S. Marshal Mason Pollard, the supporting cast includes Jacky Lai, McKinley Belcher III and Eddie Ramos.

 Plot

-U.S. Marshal Mason Pollard specializes in "erasing" people - faking the deaths of high-risk witnesses.
+U.S. Marshal Mason Pollard specializes in "erasing" people – faking the deaths of high-risk witnesses.
 With the technological advances of the last 25 years, the game has upgraded, and it's just another day at the office when he's assigned to Rina Kimura, a crime boss' wife who's decided to turn state's evidence.
 As the two flee to Cape Town, South Africa, with a team of merciless assassins on their trail, Pollard discovers he's been set up.
 Double-crossed and fueled by adrenaline, he needs to be at the top of his game, or he'll be the one who's erased.
 Permanently.